ramapriyan912001/tp/docs/UserGuide.md

 ## 6. Final Word
 AWE hopes to revolutionise the group-travel space through its effective handling of shared expenses on a centralised platform to maximise the efficiency of payment and recollection of debts.
 Our team is committed to delivering a seamless experience for potential users.
 We are always looking to improve.
-As such, do drop us an email at awe80contact@gmail.com if you discover any bugs while using the application.
+As such, do drop us an email at <a href = "mailto: awe80contact@gmail.com">awe80contact@gmail.com</a>
+if you discover any bugs while using the application.

 <br>